iamdempa/challenge/README.md

 - `app-chart/` - This directory encompasses the Helm chart for deploying the REST API on Kubernetes.

 > **Note:** In here, we have made the helm chart `DRY` (Don't Repeat Yourself).
 By this, it means, we are using the same helm chart for different customers.
-Values are dynamically assigned for each user.
+Values are dynamically assigned for each user. `values.yaml` has all the common variables while customer-specific values.yaml files conains customer-specific variables.

 The differentaition happens at the ***Values.yaml** level.
 The more details about this can be read in the [🏠 Application Architecture and the Solution](#-application-architecture-and-the-solution) section

 ## 🏠 Application Architecture and the Solution